 Consider using a credit card that accumulates something for all of your regular expenditures throughout the year.
 It could be Air Miles to help with flight costs, or PC Mastercard to help with the cost of groceries, or even the CIBC Tim Horton’s Double Double Visa to cover your coffee’s during the week (and you get a free item on weekends if you use the card during the month).

 You can also earn tons of frequent flier miles without signing up for a credit card by shopping online, eating out, taking surveys and other methods.

 Another option to consider is credit-card sign-up bonuses.
 There are some credit cards that give you thousands of free miles just for signing up!

 5. Sell Some of That Unwanted Stuff

 If you love to vacation, you know that life is about experiences, not material things.
 Especially when your unused stuff can put some cash in your pocket.

 Try selling some of your clothes, purses or shoes to consignment stores, or even electronics you don’t use anymore, on sites like Kijijji or eBay.
 Check your garage too—you never know, there may be some hidden treasures there that could make you some quick bucks in a garage sale.

-Working these side jobs may mean sacrificing your weekends for a while, but it will help make your vacation dream a reality.
+Working a side job may mean sacrificing your evenings and weekends for a while, but it will help make your vacation dream a reality.